 Click on the image below to access the full publication.

 360 Assurance is a member of the NHS Counter Fraud Managers’ Group (CFMG).
-In response to the rise in risk and the quantity of scams being seen across the country, it was agreed that we would collect information from CFMG partners nationwide and produce a briefing paper, aimed at Directors of Finance, to be shared weekly.
-These will be made available via the website where they do not contain sensitive information.
-Click on the image below for the latest edition or on the title of this post to access previous editions.
+In response to the rise in risk and the quantity of scams being seen across the country, it was agreed that we would collect information from CFMG partners nationwide and produce a briefing paper, aimed at Directors of Finance.
+These are made available via the website where they do not contain sensitive information.
+Click on the image below for the latest edition or on the post title to access previous edition.
+Please note that a public version of these is now only produced monthly – clicking on the image below will take you to the version published at the end of September.

 This briefing summarises what our NHS clients have told us they are doing around strategic governance, financial governance, and fraud in response to COVID-19, as well as outlining areas for consideration and good practice.